Rafe Pomerance

-Rafe Pomerance (born July 19, 1946) is an American environmentalist.
-He is a Distinguished Senior Arctic Policy Fellow of the Woodwell Climate Research Center.
-Since the late 1970s, he has played a key role in raising awareness of the risks of climate change for United States policy-makers.
-His role during the period 1979 to 1989 is detailed in the book Losing Earth, by Nathaniel Rich.
+Rafe Pomerance (July 19, 1946 – May 21, 2026) was an American environmentalist.
+He was a distinguished senior Arctic policy fellow of the Woodwell Climate Research Center.
+Beginning in the late 1970s, he played a key role in raising awareness of the risks of climate change for United States policy-makers.
+His role during the period 1979 to 1989 is detailed in the book Losing Earth by Nathaniel Rich.

 Early life and education

-Pomerance grew up in Cos Cob, Connecticut, the son of peace activist Josephine (née Wertheim) and architect Ralph Pomerance.
-He is a grandson of Maurice Wertheim and Alma Morgenthau, and great-grandson of Henry Morgenthau Sr. He is ethnically Jewish.
+Pomerance was born in New York City on July 19, 1946, and grew up in Cos Cob, Connecticut, the son of peace activist Josephine (née Wertheim) and architect Ralph Pomerance.
+He was a grandson of Maurice Wertheim and Alma Morgenthau, and great-grandson of Henry Morgenthau Sr. He was of Jewish heritage.

 He graduated from Cornell University in 1968, with a B.A. in History.

 Career

 After graduating from Cornell University, Pomerance served in the poverty program as a VISTA volunteer working for the Virginia Welfare Rights Organization.
 He began his environmental career in 1972 working for the Urban Environment Conference under Senator Phil Hart where they worked on issues of lead in gasoline and reforming the highway trust fund (to include support of mass transit).
 In 1973 he launched the National Clean Air Coalition and became its coordinator for 5 years.

-He joined the Friends of the Earth in 1975 lobbying for clean air and was its president for four years until 1984.
+Pomerance joined the Friends of the Earth in 1975 lobbying for clean air and was its president for four years until 1984.
 From 1986 to 1993, he served as a Senior Associate for climate change and ozone depletion at the World Resources Institute.

 In 1993, he was appointed Deputy Assistant Secretary of State for Environment and Development under U.S. president Bill Clinton.
-In this role he was involved in negotiations on forestry, GMO's, the international coral reef initiative, and climate change leading to the Kyoto Protocol.
+In this role he was involved in negotiations on forestry, GMOs, the international coral reef initiative, and climate change leading to the Kyoto Protocol.
 He left the department in 1999 and founded a non-profit, Climate Policy Center where he led a successful effort to get the Federal Government to found the Advanced Research Projects Agency - Energy, which was signed into law in 2007.

-He is an advisor to Rethink Energy Florida and their project "Keep Florida Above Water".
+He was an advisor to Rethink Energy Florida and their project "Keep Florida Above Water".

 From 2015 to 2019 he served on the Polar Research Board of the U.S. National Academy of Sciences.
 In 2014 he launched Arctic 21, a network of organizations committed to communicating the unraveling of the Arctic.

-He has served as President of the Board of American Rivers, Chairman of the Board of the League of Conservation Voters, and the Potomac Conservancy.
+Pomerance served as the President of the Board of American Rivers, and Chairman of the Board of both the League of Conservation Voters and the Potomac Conservancy.

+The movie "The Statement", due to be released in late 2026, describes his role in the early days of climate change activism.